 Here’s how large files were typically shared before BoxCloud:

 Files had to be uploaded to a central server somewhere which took the user T1 minutes.
-Then the recipient was notified who then downloaded the file off the server in T2 minutes.
+Then the recipient was notified and downloaded the file off the server in T2 minutes.

 The Total Time to move a file from user A to user B was T1 + T2.

-The advantage of a p2web approach is that it made User A’s computer directly (and securely) accessible from any web browser.
+The advantage of a p2web approach is that it makes User A’s computer directly (and securely) accessible from any web browser.

-Here’s how file sharing with BoxCloud looked like:
+Here’s what file sharing with BoxCloud looked like:

-The file no longer needed to be uploaded by User A which saved him T1 minutes.
+User A no longer needed to upload the file, saving him T1 minutes.
 After getting the invitation from A, user B could directly download the files from User A’s computer in T1 minutes.

 The Total Time to move a file from user A to user B was now just T1.